ja-bates/HangmanPython/README.md

 # HangmanPython
-A user-friendly classic game of Hangman built for entertainment.
+A user-friendly classic game of Hangman